 6. The stars remained on the towers for two years.
-Due to frequent precipitation they darkened and were then replaced.
+Due to frequent

 7. The five new stars (a fifth, on the Vodovzvodnaya Tower, was added to the original four) were created by the chief artist of the Bolshoi Theater, Fyodor Fyodorovsky.
 He suggested making the stars' contours more proportional (the old ones seemed cumbersome).